zdhNarsil/zdhNarsil.github.io/_pages/about.md

 ...
 -->

-I am open to possible cooperation or visiting opportunities.
-Further, I am always happy to collaborate with junior (undergraduate / master / junior PhD) students.
+I am always open to possible research cooperation and to collaborate with junior students.
 Students from underrepresented groups are strongly encouraged to reach out!
-If you are interested, feel free to contact me by [email](mailto:dinghuai.zhang@mila.quebec), [facebook](https://www.facebook.com/zdhnarsil/), or [wechat](https://zdhNarsil.github.io/images/wechatqrcode.jpeg).
+If you are interested, feel free to contact me by [email](mailto:dinghuai233@gmail.com), [facebook](https://www.facebook.com/zdhnarsil/), or [wechat](https://zdhNarsil.github.io/images/wechatqrcode.jpeg).

 <span style="color:red"> [News] </span>
 We are going to have [an interesting workshop](https://safegenaiworkshop.github.io/) on safety in [NeurIPS 2024 @ Vancouver](https://nips.cc/) this winter!